evansbenj/SulaRAD/6_automating_various_things.md

 ```

-and then printed a pretty plot using these R commands:
+and then we need to manually change the names in the file "recal_X_to_A.tab" to match the names we want on the plot (i.e., "nemestrina(Malaysia)","nemestrina(Sumatra)","nemestrina(Borneo)","pagensis","nigra","nigrescens","hecki","tonkeana","togeanus","ochreata","brunnescens","maura").
+After that we can make a pretty plot using these R commands:

 ```R
 library (ggplot2)